 If no subjects have been enrolled in a study for a period of three or more years, the IRB may require that the project be closed, unless there are extenuating circumstances for keeping the project open (e.g., the study is about a rarely seen condition).
-If a project is closed and no subjects have been enrolled, study records must be maintained following the VA Record Control Schedule.
+If a project is closed and no subjects have been enrolled, study records must be maintained for at least three years after the closure was submitted.